cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 A queue was been added to Deno KV in Deno v1.34.3.
 If you recall from your data structures class (if you took one or picked it up on-th-fly like me), a queue is a linear sequence where operations are performed in first-in, first-out (FIFO) order.
 Enqueueing is the operation that adds items to a queue and dequeueing removes items from the queue.

-Code that demonstrates queueing can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/queue.ts).
+> 💡 Working code that demonstrates queueing can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/queue.ts).

 The KV queue implementation is done using the `Deno.Kv.enqueue()` and the `Deno.Kv.queueListen()` methods.
 The `enqueue()` method adds items to the database queue while the `queueListen()` method's callback function argument gets called when the item is dequeued.